Announcing major ColdFusion 2025 update of May 20 2026 - thoughts and resources

 Finding more about the update

-As for learning all about the update, including what's new and then links to still far more detail, see these two pages to start:
+As for learning all about the update, including what's new and then links to still far more detail, see these pages to start:

 - Update 8 release notes (including bugs fixed and known issues)